-The halfway landmark of my journey was an elongated, bone-white-colored mailbox with the name, Thompson, in black letters centered on it.
+The halfway landmark of my journey was an elongated, bone-colored mailbox with the name, Thompson, in black letters centered on it.
 I breezed by it and began the rapid descent to my house.
 Suddenly, I heard a car’s horn blasting at me from behind.
 I hurriedly pulled over to the side of the road as the vehicle slowed down to an unexpected stop.
 The window on the car’s left side was then hastily pulled down.

 I raced home the rest of the way, my heart beating wildly.
 I flew off my bike and left it in the middle of our lawn.
 I then sprinted for our back door and flung the door open.
-When I got into our kitchen, I observed my mother sitting in her chair at the kitchen table, tears forming in her gray-blue eyes.
+When I got into our kitchen, I observed Mom sitting in her chair at the kitchen table, tears forming in her gray-blue eyes.
 She threw me a glance as I entered.
 “Jack’s gone,” she whispered.
-From our den, I heard “Taps” being played on our black-and-white TV in tribute to our nation’s fallen leader.
+From our den, I heard “Taps” being played on our black-and-white TV in homage to our nation’s fallen leader.

 He then put the little disc on my rickety turntable.

 Of course, one of the reasons that the Beatles’ sound was so distinctive to first-time listeners in ‘64 was that they sang in two-part melody.
 As John Lennon admitted years later to writer David Sheff, “Do you think I’m going to tell Paul McCartney that he’s going to sing harmony with me?”
 Ultimately, no other group before or since ever attempted to sing that way.
 The resulting testosterone that brazenly surged out of “I Want to Hold Your Hand!” note-by-kickass-note turned out to be the quintessential musical foreplay.
-The Beach Boys’ Brian Wilson began referring to their distinctive vocal arrangement as that big voice.
+The Beach Boys’ Brian Wilson began referring to their distinctive vocal arrangement as “that big voice.“

-Unlike the majority of the other songs that they recorded early on in their career, “I Saw Her Standing There” seamlessly captured the swinging dance sound the lads had perfected first at Hamburg’s Kaiserkeller and then in the bowels of Liverpool’s Cavern Club.
-Within the margins of the song’s obvious pop stance, we heard an underlying bluesy flavor that permeated all the way to the last “whoooo!”
+Unlike the majority of the other songs that they recorded early on in their career, “I Saw Her Standing There” seamlessly captured the swinging dance sound the lads had perfected first at Hamburg’s Kaiserkeller and then within the bowels of Liverpool’s Cavern Club.
+Within the margins of the song’s emphatic pop stance, we heard an underlying bluesy flavor that permeated all the way to the last “whoooo!”

 I am one of them.